 For other selection criteria requirements, buyers should reference the Buying-Decision Scorecard section of this report.

 Buyers should outline when proposals must be submitted.

 Buyers should communicate to prospective suppliers when bid awards will be posted.

 Buyers should state when the staffing services should begin.

 Buyers should state the length of the service contract and any renewal options.

 Buyers should outline the cancellation policy.

 How risky is the Temporary Warehouse Staffing supply chain?

 The supply chain for temporary warehouse staffing carries a low risk of supply disruption.
 Temporary staffing agencies do not require any raw materials to deliver services to the buyer.
 Rather, they rely on computer equipment, office space and a pool of temporary labor.
-While commercial office space rental costs...
+In addition, despite the tariffs the Trump...
 Subscribe to learn more.